 Privacy Management Activities to Align with Principles 1-3

 After assessing an organization’s governance maturity level based on these principles, organizations may consider implementing privacy management activities like those outlined below in order to align and remediate gaps towards privacy maturity.

 - Create a data inventory or data mapping of personal information

 - Implement privacy impact assessments into system, process, product life cycles

 - Work internally to identify access roles for employees based on their department and their job function

 - Document roles and responsibilities for privacy governance including organizational charts, job descriptions, etc.

 - Implement roles-based data privacy training, particularly for individuals responsible for managing or handling personal information.

-The privacy management activities within these three principles are critical for organizations to ensure they effectively manage information with sufficient granularity to identify and mitigate privacy risks.
-An organization should consider assessing and implementing these principles as it progresses toward a higher level of IG.
+The privacy management activities within these first three principles are critical for organizations to ensure they effectively manage information with sufficient granularity to identify and mitigate privacy risks.
+An organization should consider assessing and implementing these principles as it progresses toward a higher level of information governance.